hamjac5334/Portfolio/Data_Analysis/Capital_Bikeshare/README.md

 Four tactics, each tied to a feature the model identified as most predictive of member-like behavior:

-1. **On-bike screen messaging during weekday rush hours.** Contextual offer ("Save up to $270/year if you are already riding 3+ times a week?") on bike displays at the five target stations, 7–9am and 4–7pm weekdays.
+1. **On bike screen messaging during weekday rush hours.** Contextual offer ("Save up to $270/year if you are already riding 3+ times a week?") on bike displays at the five target stations, 7–9am and 4–7pm weekdays.
 Estimated reach: 1,400 rush hour impressions per station per month at zero incremental cost.
 2. **Permanent dock signage with QR value calculator.** Above dock signage at each target station linking to a savings calculator.
 24/7 visibility, reuses the rush hour creative.
-3. **Trigger-based email and push notifications.** Send membership offers to accounts purchasing 3+ single-trip passes within 30 days, operationalizes the conversion insight via transaction data.
+3. **Trigger based email and push notifications.** Send membership offers to accounts purchasing 3+ single-trip passes within 30 days, operationalizes the conversion insight via transaction data.
-4. **Adjacent-employer and university partnerships.** Pursue corporate-rate pilots with HR offices at Georgetown University and Union Station's federal employer cluster.
+4. **Adjacent employer and university partnerships.** Pursue corporate-rate pilots with HR offices at Georgetown University and Union Station's federal employer cluster.
 ---

 ## Sizing the opportunity